-required state electricity regulators to "consider" (but not necessarily implement) rules that mandate public electric utilities make available upon request net metering to their customers.The only special requirement is an electric meter that will run backwards if more electricity is generated than used at any given time.
+required state electricity regulators to "consider" (but not necessarily implement) rules that mandate public electric utilities make available net metering to their customers, upon request.The only special requirement is an electric meter that will run backwards if more electricity is generated than used at any given time.
 This results in the customer only paying for the "net" energy used, or the difference between grid electricity used less electricity returned to the grid.
 Over a billing cycle, if a customer returns more electricity than he uses, he receives a credit.
-(See illusttration in Figure 1.)
-As of December 2014, 44 states and Washington, DC have passed legislation authorizing net metering.
-Net metering policies vary widely by state in terms of who can connect, what are acceptable system capacities, how long credits last, how much the credits are worth, etc. Figure 2 shows how the different states value excess electrical generation under their net metering policies.
+(See Figure 1.)
+As of April 2022, a large majority of states and territories

 While net metering appears to be a very straightforward way to handle excess electrical capacity, some utilities feel that it doesn't fairly account for the cost of the electrical infrastructure that they must maintain.
 In general, the consumer gets electricity credit at retail price.
 Without some form of tariff on the home owner with an individual system, it is argued that other utility customers pay a higher share of the cost of conventional power generation and transmission facilities.
 Counter-arguments claim that such individual systems reduce the need for the utility to invest in new power plants, which helps all consumers in the long run.

-Two recent confrontations between solar advocates and utility companies highlight the challenges that exist in coming to grips with how to fairly value excess solar generated electricity.
-In Nevada, under pressure from NV Energy the Public Utility Commission (PUC) voted in December 2015 to dramatically reduce the net metering payments that the electric utilities must pay to homeowners whose rooftop solar panels feed electricity into the grid and to allow the utilities to increase the fees they charge for homeowners to connect to the grid.
+Two high profile confrontations between solar advocates and utility companies highlight the challenges that exist in coming to grips with how to fairly value excess solar generated electricity.
+In Nevada, under pressure from NV Energy, the Public Utility Commission (PUC) voted in December 2015 to dramatically reduce the net metering payments that the electric utilities must pay to homeowners whose rooftop solar panels feed electricity into the grid and to allow the utilities to increase the fees they charge for homeowners to connect to the grid.
 The changes essentially wiped out any benefit to the rooftop solar system owner, and was made retroactive to existing systems.
-After intense public pressure, the legislature passed a new law to restore favorable rates to solar customers, and in June 2017 the PUC issued orders to implement the law.
-Although the rate that utilities have to pay for generation returned to the grid will decrease over time, overall, the bill was considered a major win for solar.
+After intense public pressure, the legislature passed a new law in 2017, Assembly Bill 405

-With less controversy, in 2016 the California PUC revised the state's net metering policy with the new "Net-Metering 2.0
+In 2016 the California PUC revised the state's net metering policy with the new "Net-Metering 2.0